top of page

 (3-5 weeks old)

-Kittens 3-5 weeks will need care every 3-4 hours.
+Kittens 3-5 weeks will need care every 4-6 hours.
 They might still want a bottle if wet food isn't enough.
-Fosters will have these kittens until they are adopted.
+Kittens this age will need often need help transitioning to wet food with a slurry mixture.

 Weaned Kittens